 Analysts warn that even the American THAAD complex will not cope with such a task.
-The system is designed to intercept medium-range ballistic missiles, but it has limitations on the number of targets that the SAM can simultaneously engage.
+The system is designed to intercept medium-range ballistic missiles, but it has limitations on the number of targets that the SAM system can simultaneously engage.

-Read more:
+Read also:

 Russia Enters Top Three in Global Naval Shipbuilding Ranking